DeVeNdRa1910/django-notes-app/README.md

-# Simple Django Notes App for create and store
+# Simple Django Notes App
 This is a simple notes app built with React and Django.

 ## Requirements